The Facebook Pixel Code

-The new Facebook pixel can be used for three main functions:
+The Facebook pixel can be used for three main functions:

 - Building Custom Audiences from your website for re-marketing purposes using the Facebook Ads platform

 - Tracking conversions, allowing you to measure the ROI of your Facebook Advertising

 In addition to this, within the Ads Manager dashboard, the Facebook Pixel reports insights into the traffic across your website (where the pixel is installed), including:

 - The domains in which the URL is installed